Use the Push API

 The Push API exposes services that let you push items and their permission models into a source, and security identities into a security identity provider, rather than letting standard Coveo crawlers pull this content.

-The Push API doesn’t have a graphical user interface, so you need to perform your own HTTP calls to use its services.
+The Push API doesn’t have a graphical user interface, so you must perform your own HTTP requests to use its services.

 The articles in this section explain how to use the Push API.